tinymce/tinymce-docs/ui-components/contextform.md

 There is an `editor` event called `contexttoolbar-show` that can be fired to show a context form at the current selection.
 The event takes a parameter `toolbarKey` which specifies the name of the registered context form or context toolbar to show.

-### Context form priority

 {% include context/priority.md %}

-### Positioning context forms

-There are two options for positioning: `selection` or `line`.

-* A `selection` position will place the context form above or below the current selection, centred if possible.

-* A `line` position will place the context form to the right (or left in Right-to-Left languages) of the current selection.

-* A `node` position will place the context form relative to the bounds of a node (e.g. a table or image).
-It applies to a selected node that does not match the selection due to CSS properties (like float).

 ### Form